Daniel15/Website/Daniel15.Web/Posts/2007-11-02-survivor-english-exam-edition.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/11/survivor-english-exam-edition

+---

 Around 46,000 students did their English exam today, me being one of them.
 The English exam sucks; I'm so bad at writing essays :( .
 It was alright, but I screwed up a bit of it.
 Basically, we have to write four essays — Two text response essays (essays based on texts we read in class), a language analysis piece (analyse the ways language is used in some articles), and a persuasive/opinionative piece.
 I spent too long on the analysis and persuasive pieces (as these are what I'm good at).
 I completed one of the text response essays and then noticed I only had like 25 minutes or so to do the last one.
 So it was horribly rushed and probably quite incoherent :P

 So yeah, I'm soooo glad that exam is now over; it was the one exam I was really dreading.
 The exams I have left are: